Two Rules of Productivity take the stress off the procrastinator while rewarding him/her with a little productive win by one’s own measure.

 So at midnight, I reluctantly put the salt and pepper shakers back onto the spice rack.
 Because they’re small, I can pick up both shakers simultaneously (multitasking).
 Number 1 completed.
 And on it goes.

-If so inclined, 10 tasks might morph into a spotlessly clean kitchen at 12:30 am.
+If so inclined, 10 tasks might morph into a spotlessly clean kitchen at 2:30 am.
 Or there just might be 10 less items of clutter on the kitchen counter at 7:20 am.
 And that’s okay.
 Whatever I do, I take pride that something got accomplished.
 No matter how small.
 Accomplished ten at a time.

 Productivity in Business: Rule of 5